kyphan38/web/assets/docs/study/vault/9-vault-replication.md

 ## How Do We Set All of this Up?

-## Configure Replication using the Vault CLI
+## Configure Replication using CLI

-## Configure Replication using the Vault UI
+## Configure Replication using UI

 ## Demo